aerogear/graphback/docs/clientsidequeries.md

 which are generated through `graphback generate` for the user can also be generated as client-side queries.
 Users may follow up with using `create-react-app` or `apollo-client` to create client.

 ## How it works

-Graphback asks whether you want to generate client-side queries in the `graphback init` command.
-Answering it yes, will set `client` in `config.json` to `true`.
+Graphback asks whether you want to generate client-side queries in the `graphback config` command.
+Answering it yes will set `client` in `graphback.json` to `true`.

 For a data model having
 ```